duarteoliper/coursera_ibm_devops_and_se/README.md

 # Coursera IBM DevOps and Software Engineering
-My work for IBM DevOps and Software Engineering online course.
+My work for the IBM DevOps and Software Engineering online course.